dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/creating-the-web-application.md

 ---
 uid: mvc/overview/getting-started/database-first-development/creating-the-web-application
-title: "Tutorial: Create the the Web Application and Data Models for EF Database First with ASP.NET MVC"
+title: "Tutorial: Create the Web Application and Data Models for EF Database First with ASP.NET MVC"
 description: "This tutorial focuses on creating the web application, and generating the data models based on your database tables."
 author: Rick-Anderson
 ms.author: riande